 Business credit cards are designed to cover smaller recurring expenses, like utilities or supplies.
-Thus, using credit cards to cover larger expenses like payroll presents a slew of negative consequences.
+Thus, using credit cards to cover more considerable costs like payroll presents a slew of negative consequences.
 Your high balance will result in high interest and high monthly payments.
 The card will essentially become more of a burden than a tool.
 This defeats the entire purpose of business credit cards, which is having extra funds available when you need it.

 You might assume that since you can’t qualify for a traditional business loan, business credit cards are your only option.
 That’s what makes credit cards so dangerous.
 It’s usually not difficult to get approved, even with poor or little credit history.

-But as we mentioned earlier, issues with covering payroll are extremely common.
+But as we mentioned earlier, issues with covering payroll are prevalent.
 Hence, the business financing industry created a solution in the form of a business line of credit.

 How Can a Business Line of Credit Help You Make Payroll?

 A business line of credit is similar to a business credit card in that it is designed to cover occasional “hiccups” in cash flow.
 However, several attributes of a business line of credit make it much more appropriate for covering larger recurring expenses.

 First, business lines of credit typically have higher spending limits and lower APRs than business credit cards.
 Your interest rate won’t skyrocket when you borrow tens of thousands of dollars to cover payroll.
 And unless you’re looking for a credit line over $250,00, you probably won’t need collateral.